ezemikulan/blender_freesurfer/README.md

 2. Path to freesurfer's subjects directory
 3. Path to the directory where Brainder's functions are located

-To run the script, go the folder where it is located and excecute the following:
+To run the script, open a Terminal, go the folder where it is located, and excecute the following:

 ```console
 foo@bar:~$ ./to_blender.sh subj_name /path/to/freesurfer/subjects/directory /path/to/Brainder/functions